-Most Safe Home grants are in Horry County, followed by Charleston and Berkeley Counties (Table 9, Figure 12).
+The majority of Safe Home grants are in Horry County, followed by Charleston and Berkeley Counties (Table 9, Figure 12).
 Within the Pee Dee and Santee watersheds, 5,561 grants have been awarded representing 97% of the total number of awards.
 Within this region, approximately 86% of the grants were for site-built homes, not mobile homes.